faasm/faasm/docs/kubernetes.md

 # Remote bare-metal (must be run on master node)
 inv k8s-deploy --bare-metal

-# IBM Cloud
-inv k8s-deploy --ibm
 ```

-Once everything has started up, you can get the relevant URLs as follows (on the master node), then populate your
+Once everything has started up, you can get the relevant URLs as follows (on the master node),
-`~/faasm/faasm.ini` file as described below.
+then populate your `~/faasm/faasm.ini` file as described below.

 ## Config file

-To avoid typing in hostnames and ports over and over, you can populate a section of your `~/faasm/faasm.ini` file.
+To avoid typing in hostnames and ports over and over, you can populate a section of your
-To get the values, run `./bin/knative_route.sh` which should print out something like:
+`~/faasm/faasm.ini` file.
+To get the values, run `./bin/knative_route.sh` which should print out
+something like:

 ```
 [Faasm]